Frieda Rapoport Caplan Family Business Scholarship Program

 The Frieda Rapoport Caplan Family Business Scholarship Program

-provides scholarships for representatives from family businesses to participate in the United Fresh Washington Public Policy Conference
+provides scholarships for representatives from family businesses to participate in The Washington Conference

 , the produce industry's premier political advocacy event.

-Scholarship recipients receive complimentary roundtrip airfare, two nights hotel, and a full registration to attend the Washington Public Policy Conference, which brings together hundreds of produce leaders from all sectors of the industry to interact personally and share ideas with Administration officials, Congressional leaders, and industry colleagues.
+Scholarship recipients receive complimentary roundtrip airfare, two nights hotel, and a full registration to attend The Washington Conference, which brings together hundreds of produce leaders from all sectors of the industry to interact personally and share ideas with Administration officials, Congressional leaders, and industry colleagues.

 Alex Jackson, 2013 Winners; Bridget Bengard, Dan Henry

 Robert Holthouse, Kimball Redd, and Karen Caplan.

 Applications are now being accepted - Apply by July 31, 2014!
 Candidates must complete the 2014 application form, including brief essays about why they want to attend The Washington Conference and what they hope to gain from the experience.
 Read more about the program here!